-- Boys must be clean shaven. - Facial hair is not permitted. - Boys hair shall not fall on the ears or eyebrows, or touch the collar. - Boys must cut and groom their hair in such a way that it does not fall on the ears or eyebrows, or touch the collar, except for the closely cut hair at the base of the neck. - Extreme styles are not permitted and include: pony tails, mullets, mo-hawk, and similar. - Sideburns may not be flared and must be a clean shaven horizontal line and will not extend below the earlobe. - Hats, hoods, or visors are not permitted in any academic area. - No male earrings at Shiloh or any Shiloh Christian function. - Girls may not have more than two earrings per ear at school or any Shiloh Christian function. - No body piercings, other than ears, nor tattoos may be visible at school or at any Shiloh Christian function. - Hair color must resemble natural hair coloring. i.e. blonde, brown, black, natural red (any other colors such as purple, blue, green, red, pink etc. are not permitted).
+- Boys must be clean shaven. - Facial hair is not permitted. - Boys hair shall not fall on the ears or eyebrows, or touch the collar. - Boys must cut and groom their hair in such a way that it does not fall on the ears or eyebrows, or touch the collar, except for the closely cut hair at the base of the neck. - Extreme styles are not permitted and include: pony tails, mullets, mo-hawk, and similar. - Sideburns may not be flared and must be a clean shaven horizontal line and will not extend below the earlobe. - Hats, hoods, or visors are not permitted in any academic area. - No male earrings at Shiloh or any Shiloh Christian function. - Girls may not have more than two earrings per ear at school or any Shiloh Christian function. - No body piercings, other than ears, nor tattoos may be visible at school or at any Shiloh Christian function. - Hair color must resemble natural hair coloring. i.e. blonde, brown, black, natural red (any other colors such as purple, blue, green, red, pink etc. are not permitted)

-Any other dress or styling item that the Principal or Assistant Principal deems unfitting with Shiloh Christian Standards has the right to deny entry to Shiloh until the student is in the appropriate attire or styling.
-In addition to daily dress code monitoring, there will be a scheduled dress code check with the focus on hair on the first Monday of each month.
+Any other dress or styling items that the Secondary Dean or Dean of Students deems unfitting with Shiloh Christian Standards has the right to deny entry to Shiloh until the student is in the appropriate attire or styling.